 Demand shaping is mainly promotional activity driven by marketing teams.
 The premise is to create a large amount of hype around a product and then just-barely fill the demand.
 This improves the overall brand value.

-Even though it’s counter-intuitive to Supply Chain Management (SCM)’s usual focus on perfect-order fulfillment, it does not mean SCM doesn’t play a role.
+Even though it’s counter-intuitive to Supply Chain Management (SCM)’s usual focus on perfect-order fulfillment, including shoes, it does not mean SCM doesn’t play a role.

 Getting the demand forecast right is still very important and helps Nike manipulate supply and demand to rise to the top of the sneaker game year after year after year.